Promoting British Values

 Our “Thinking Hats” serve as a wonderful tool for helping children to voice their own views and opinions, listen to and respect the views of others, discuss and debate in a safe and structured environment and think deeply about the “big questions” in life.
 Through the use of the thinking hats an ethos of respect, tolerance and self-worth is created.

 We are proud to be an inclusive school and our children come from diverse backgrounds.
 We celebrate the different experiences children bring with them to school and value the range of languages, cultures and historical roots that shape our community.
-Different faiths are explored through our RE curriculum, pupils and parents run a “World Cultural Day” in the autumn term where children talk about their customs and beliefs and all have the chance to look at a range of artefacts and taste foods related to different customs.
-We have strong links with our local church and the vicar delivers reflective assemblies on a regular basis.
+Different faiths are explored through our RE curriculum, pupils and parents run an annual “World Cultural Day” where children talk about their customs and beliefs and all have the chance to look at a range of artefacts and taste foods related to different customs.
 We hold an annual carol service and Christmas celebratory show.

 Many visitors come to our school to run workshops or give talks.
 These include our community police and the magistrates who talk to our children about the importance of respecting our laws and the rights of all people.
 This is reflected in our everyday practice where children create together their classroom rules and draw up class contracts.